Resolute1950/SLEFLAC/README.md

-# SLEFLAC — State Legislative Tracker for Veteran-Related Bills
+# SLEFLAC — SLEF State Legislative Action Center

 A national tracker for state-level, veteran-related legislation, built for the [State Legislative Exchange Forum (SLEF)](https://www.slef-moaa.com).
 Tracks bill status via the [LegiScan API](https://legiscan.com/legiscan) and
 provides:

-- An embeddable widget for Squarespace (`/slac` on self-moaa.com) showing live bill status, grouped by category, with a state selector
+- An embeddable tracker widget for Squarespace showing live bill status, grouped by category, with a dynamic state selector
-- A "Take action" feature that looks up a user's state legislators by ZIP code (via the [Open States API](https://open.pluralpolicy.com/)) and generates a pre-filled, editable email in support of a given bill
+- A "Take action" feature that looks up a user's state legislators by ZIP code (via the [Open States API](https://open.pluralpolicy.com/)) and generates a pre-filled, editable advocacy or opposition letter
 - A "Suggest a bill" link so MOAA members can flag new bills for tracking

 No API keys are ever exposed to the browser — LegiScan calls happen in